Skip to main content

 Ventouse

 The suction cup can sometimes cause a bruise on your baby’s head.
-This is called a cephalohematoma.
-It disappears with time.
+This is called a cephalohaematoma.
+It's not that common and disappears after 1 to 2 days.

-Some babies with cephalohematomas are more jaundiced than usual in the first day or two after the birth.
+Some babies with cephalohaematomas are more jaundiced than usual for 1 to 2 days after the birth.
 Otherwise, they do not cause any problems.

 Forceps

-Forceps can sometimes cause two red marks on your baby’s face.
-These should disappear within 48 hours.
+Forceps can sometimes cause red marks on your baby’s face.
+These usually disappear within 2 days.

-Small cuts on a baby’s face or scalp can be more common after an assisted birth.
+Small cuts on a baby’s face or scalp are common after an assisted birth.
 These heal quickly and should not cause any problems for your baby.

 Slaintecare logo